drduh/PC-Engines-APU-Router-Guide/README.md

 console=ttyS0,115200n8
 ```

+Select a network adapter - `enp1s0` is the interface closest to the serial port.

-Proceed through the installer, selecting *Guided - use entire disk* as the partioning method.
-Be sure to select the SSD rather than the USB disk as the installation target.
+Proceed through the installer, selecting `Guided - use entire disk` as the partioning method.
+Be sure to select internal mSATA drive and not the USB disk as the installation target (usually `sda`).

-Select the option to store `/var`, `/tmp` and `/home` on separate partitions [if possible](https://www.debian.org/releases/stable/armel/apcs03.html.en).
+Select `Separate /home, /var, and /tmp partitions` as the [partitioning scheme](https://www.debian.org/releases/stable/armel/apcs03.html.en).

+During `Software selection` - unselect everything except SSH server.

-Select `/dev/sda` or equivalent SSD device as the GRUB loader target.
+Select `/dev/sda` as the GRUB loader target.

 # First boot